 To be eligible, you must:

 - Perform satisfactory service as an officer in the Selected Reserve of an armed force; and

 - Possess professional qualifications, or be enrolled in a program of education leading to professional qualifications, in a health profession that the Secretary of Defense has determined to be needed critically in order to meet identified wartime combat medical skill shortages.

 The amount of repayment of a loan is determined by your length of service after the date on which the loan was made.
-The military will be repay a maximum of $20,000 per year, and a lifetime maximum of $50,000, for the HPLRP.
+The military will repay a maximum of $40,000 per year (minus 25% taxes).